dynatondata/dynatonpolicies/17-data_integrity_policy.md

 1. Reduce the risk of compromise of Production Data.
 2. Implement and/or review controls designed to protect Production Data from improper alteration or destruction.
 3. Ensure that confidential data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
-4. Ensure Dynaton Data Customer Production Data is segmented and only accessible to Customers authorized to access data.
+4. Ensure Dynaton Customer Production Data is segmented and only accessible to Customers authorized to access data.
-5. All Production Data at rest is stored on encrypted volumes using encryption keys managed by Dynaton Data.
+5. All Production Data at rest is stored on encrypted volumes using encryption keys managed by Dynaton.

 ## 17.9 Transmission Security

-1. All data transmission is encrypted end to end using encryption keys managed by Dynaton Data.
+1. All data transmission is encrypted end to end using encryption keys managed by Dynaton.
 Encryption is not terminated at the network end point, and is carried through to the application.
 2. Transmission encryption keys and machines that generate keys are protected from unauthorized access.
 3. Transmission encryption keys are limited to use for one year and then must be regenerated.
-4. In the case of Dynaton Data provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
+4. In the case of Dynaton provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
 5. System logs of all transmissions of Production Data access.
 These logs must be available for audit.